Zizi Lambrino: Life

-Born in the former Byzantine, Phanariot Rangabe-Lambrino family, the daughter of Romanian Colonel, later General, Constantin Lambrino and Euphrosine Alcaz, Joanna Lambrino met the Hohenzollern Prince Carol, son of King Ferdinand of Romania and Queen Marie of Romania, in Iaşi, Romania, in 1918, during the First World War.
+Lambrino was born in Roman, Kingdom of Romania in 1898 to a Phanariot Greek family of former noble Byzantine origins, the Rangabe-Lambrino family.
+She was the daughter of Romanian Colonel, later General, Constantin Lambrino (d.
+1916) and his wife, Euphrosine Alcaz (1875–1930).
+Joanna Lambrino met the Crown Prince Carol, a Hohenzollern who was the son of King Ferdinand of Romania and Queen Marie of Romania, in Iaşi in the Kingdom of Romania in 1918, during the First World War.
 The Romanian royal court had adjourned from Bucharest to Iaşi, to keep its distance from a German invasion.
 Journalist A.L.
 Easterman would later write that "Carol fell violently in love and was at no pains to dissemble it", despite the obvious disapproval of the royal court for his bestowing his affections on a commoner.
-Even so, there are several photographs of Zizi Lambrino and Prince Carol at the Royal family residences and together with other members of the Romanian Royal family.
+Even so, there are several photographs of Zizi Lambrino and Prince Carol at the royal family residences and together with other members of the Romanian royal family.
 Lulu, Zizi's brother, was one of Carol's best friends and they corresponded with each other throughout their lives.

-Some say their union was opposed by his parents, but Carol "smuggled" her across the former Russian frontier and they were officially married in the Orthodox Cathedral of Odessa, Ukraine, on 31 August 1918, in the presence of witnesses.
+Some say their union was opposed by his parents, but Carol "smuggled" her across the former Russian frontier and they were officially married in the Orthodox Cathedral of Odesa, Ukraine, on 31 August 1918, in the presence of witnesses.
 Carol's parents were furious.
 The king ordered him to be kept in close confinement in Bistrița Monastery for seventy-five days.
 Prime Minister Ion I. C. Brătianu practically accused Carol of treason.
 Prince Carol threatened to renounce his right of royal succession and, indeed, when in August 1919 the Romanian Supreme Court ruled the marriage unconstitutional, unlawful and annulled it, Carol signed documents of renunciation.
 However, as Easterman describes it, "intriguers... cunningly... [threw] other young and attractive women in his view and society" and eventually "corroded his relations with his wife..."

 Carol and Zizi Lambrino had one son, Mircea Gregor Carol Lambrino (8 August 1920 – 27 January 2006).
 Carol and the Romanian government continued to pay Lambrino's maintenance and that of her son in their French exile.

 Zizi Lambrino died in Neuilly-sur-Seine, near Paris, France, on 11 March 1953.
-Her former husband, the now ex-King Carol II, died in exile in Estoril, Portugal shortly after on 4 April 1953.
+Her former husband, the now ex-King Carol II, died in exile in Estoril, Portugal, shortly after on 4 April 1953.